junxit/us-congress-bills-117/bill.md

   >     - **(B)** has received a dog under subsection (b) or (c) in connection with such disorder or impairment; and
   >     - **(C)** meets such other requirements as the Secretary may prescribe.

-- **(b)** *Applicability* Section 1714(f) of title 38, United States Code, as added by subsection (a), shall apply with respect to a veteran provided a dog by the Secretary of Veterans Affairs regardless of whether the provision occurs before, on, or after the date of the enactment of this Act.
+- **(b)** *Applicability* Section 1714(f) of title 38, United States Code, as added by subsection (a), shall apply with respect to a veteran provided a dog by the Secretary of Veterans Affairs on or after the date of the enactment of this Act.